DreymaR/BigBagKbdTrixXKB/README.md

 DONE:
 -----
 * 2020-11-05: Switched to the new DH = DHm standard (was DH = DHk)
-* Changed the default layout for the setxkb.sh script to US (UniSym): In my experience, most users that struggle with the setup want US English.
+* Changed the default layout for the setkb.sh script to US (UniSym): In my experience, most users that struggle with the setup want US English.
-* To get back to your old layout/model, use `setxkb 4n/5n [loc]`.
+* To get back to your old layout/model, use `setkb 4n/5n [loc]`.
 You may also specify `mod loc [var]`; omit `var` for the default (basic) variant.
 * Separated out the F# key block in the extend file: People complain that their TTY shortcuts aren't working because of it.
 Ext+AltGr+F# works though.
 * Relieve the sudo requirement.
 And add an option to change the X11 dir since Nix uses another place.
 Pulled from fufexan@github.
 	- https://github.com/DreymaR/BigBagKbdTrixXKB/issues/15#issuecomment-769431139